kantarjiev/BAMRU-Org/docs/google_calendar.md

 ## The GCAL_KEYS directory

-Gapi Credentials are stored in the .gcal_keys directory in the home directory of the project.
+Gapi Credentials are stored in the ~/.gcal_keys directory.
 For security, these keys are not loaded into our Git repo.

 You will need to gather three items: